pkErbynn/DataStructures-Algorithms-Demystified/1_problemSolvingPatterns/3_sliding_window/00_note.md

     - inputs: mostly for unsorted inputs
     - retrieves subset of the entire input **contiguously**
     - it's special kind of 2-pointer but in close boundary

+### POV
+- Simple sliding window excludes frequency map
+- Mid-difficult sliding window has only a condition that needs to be met
+- Complex sliding window include condition + frequency map tracker
+- The question determines if window size is calculated within/outside the condition
+    - for max win, window may mostly be calc outside the shrinking while loop (after making window valid)
+    - for min win, inside the shrinking while loop (right before shrinking)